Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Background

 An alternative approach is to sidestep the use of discrete distributions altogether.
 The Concrete, or Gumbel-Softmax, distribution \citep{jang2016categorical,concrete},

 is a continuous distribution over the probability simplex that can be used as an approximation to a Categorical($\alpha_1,\dots, \alpha_K$) distribution.
-The temperature parameter $\phi$ controls the smoothness of the distribution; by annealing the temperature $\phi$, the posterior distribution of the continuous approximation asymptotically converges to the discrete Categorical distribution as $\phi\rightarrow 0$.
+The location parameters $\alpha_1,\dots, \alpha_K$ in Equation~\ref{eqn:concrete} directly correspond to the probabilities in a Categorical distribution.
+The temperature $\phi\geq0$ controls the sparsity of samples.
+When $\phi=0$, we recover the Categorical($\alpha_1,\dots, \alpha_K$), with samples lying at the vertices of the simplex.
+As $\phi$ increases, the probability mass shifts towards the center of the simplex.
+Samples no longer put all their probability mass on a single category.
+Instead, they assign probability mass to all categories, with samples moving (in expectation) closer to the mean of the Categorical distribution as $\phi$ increases.
 Since the Concrete($\alpha, \phi$) distribution is continuous, we can use it directly in variational inference as an alternative to the Categorical distribution.